 Ground Sage Uses: Adding Flavor and Health Benefits

-One of the most common uses of ground sage is as a seasoning for meat dishes.
-It pairs particularly well with poultry, pork, and lamb, and can be used to add depth and complexity to the flavor of these meats.
-Ground sage can also be used as a rub for meats before cooking, or added to meat-based soups and stews for an extra burst of flavor.
+One of the most common uses of ground sage involves seasoning meat dishes.
+It pairs particularly well with poultry, pork, and lamb, and adds depth and complexity to their flavor.
+You can rub ground sage directly onto meats before cooking or stir it into meat‑based soups and stews to create an extra burst of flavor.

-In addition to its culinary uses, sage has also been used for medicinal purposes for centuries.
-According to some studies, sage may have anti-inflammatory and antioxidant properties, and may be beneficial for improving cognitive function and memory.
-However, more research is needed to fully understand the potential health benefits of sage.
+In addition to its culinary role, people have relied on sage for medicinal purposes for centuries.
+Some studies show that sage contains anti‑inflammatory and antioxidant properties, and researchers suggest it may improve cognitive function and memory.
+Still, scientists need to conduct more research to fully understand the potential health benefits of sage.

 Seasoning for Meats